 Engineers of almost all disciplines can join this industry.
 Employers seek graduates who can work in and lead teams; be flexible and respond at short notice; assess risks effectively; and understand whether things that work on paper can work in the real world.

 Completing an internship in the industry will help you gain some experience.
 Most large companies also offer graduate schemes, which often involve placements in a number of business areas.

 The highlights of a career in power generation

-- The satisfaction of completing challenging projects with teams of professional and committed colleagues.
+- The satisfaction of completing challenging projects as part of a team.